bryborge/demo-grpc-web/README.md

 ### Caveats

-The [gRPC-Web](https://github.com/grpc/grpc-web) library is excellent for getting web-based applications communicating over gRPC, it does require additional infrastructure (namely a proxy that can translate HTTP/1.1 payloads into HTTP/2+ and back).
+The [gRPC-Web](https://github.com/grpc/grpc-web) library is excellent for getting web-based applications communicating over gRPC; however, it does require additional infrastructure (namely a proxy that can translate HTTP/1.1 payloads into HTTP/2+ and back).
 While the library is in active development, it does not (yet) support all gRPC features that make it stand out from other communication methods.
 At the time of this demo's inception (April 2024), gRPC-Web lacks support for: